DR-developer98/Code-Breakers-Game---3rd-CI-Portfolio-Project-Python-/README.md

 <img src="assets/images-for-README/start-the-game-part-1.PNG">
 <img src="assets/images-for-README/mode-choosing-menu.PNG">

 <p>Here the player will be able to select the desired mode by entering the corresponding number: 1 for easy, 2 for medium and 3 for hard.
+This feature incorporates the <a href="#US4">fourth user story</a>, as it allows the user to try and crack longer secret codes.
 This time around too, the input will pass through a validation system, that checks whether the entered value can be converted into an integer and if so, if it's an element of the list [1, 2, 3].
 If this isn't the case, the program will provide feedback to the user</p>

 <img src="assets/images-for-README/feedback-invalid-mode-input.PNG">